zhanghaoc/15-466-f23-base3/README.md

-# (TODO: your game's title)
+# Make World Silent

-Author: (TODO: your name)
+Author: Haoxi Zhang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: You should listen to the sound, figure out what is annoying and turn down the sound.

 Screen Shot: